RENCI-NRIG/x-cite/theme2/SF100/slides.md

 ## Linux

-- A fairly popular operating system.
+- A popular operating system.
   - (Actually an OS kernel, plus userland from various other projects.
     But those are details...)
 - Unix-like, which traces back to 1969, therefore has accumulated